bhodrolok/bhodrolok.github.io/content/uses/_index.md

       2. gitui
       3. curl
       4. riff
-      5. python stack:
+      5. For python currently it's the amazing uv but prior to that I dabbled with:
          1. pyenv-win
          2. poetry
          3. venv
          4. pipx
-  - API Testing: Postman
+  - API Testing:
+    1. Postman
+    2. Hoppscotch
+    3. cURL - classic...
   - Miscellaneous:
     1. Everything 1.5a